Ptosis

 Definition

-More specifically, Ptosis occurs when the muscles that raise the eyelid (levator and Müller’s muscles) are not strong enough to do so suitably.
+More specifically, Ptosis occurs when the muscles that raise the eyelid (levator and Müller’s muscles) are not strong enough to do so mechanically.
 It can affect one eye or both eyes and occurs more frequently in the elderly, as muscles in the eyelids may possibly begin to deteriorate.
+Ptosis can be caused by the apneurosis of the levator muscle, nerve abnormalities, trauma, inflammation or lesions of the lid or orbit.
+It can also result from myogenic, neurogenic, aponeurotic, mechanical or traumatic cause and can also be associated with other conditions (immunological, degenerative, or hereditary disorders, tumors, or infections).
+While acquired ptosis is most commonly caused by aponeurotic ptosis, congenital neurogenic ptosis is believed to be caused by the Horner syndrome.

 What Is the Difference Between Blepharoplasty and Ptosis?